saivishnu725/quizify/README.md

-# Quizzing
+# Quizify

 A quiz site that can be used to create and host live quiz sessions

 ## Pre-requisites